envicutor/documentation/analysis.rst

   - Read sensitive data on the host system (Envicutor)
   - Write any residual files on the host system (Envicutor)
   - Gain knowledge of any other processes running on the host system (Envicutor)
-  - Affect each others' CPU time
+  - Affect each others CPU time
   - Starve each other from memory, file descriptors, or number of processes (with a properly configured system)
   - Exceed the limits specified in the execution request (if any), or the system limits